Learning through atypical "phase transitions" in overparameterized neural networks

-We are thus facing of two conceptually stimulating facts: (i) highly expressive neural network models can fit the training data via simple variants of algorithms originally designed for convex optimization; (ii) even if trained with little control over their statistical complexity, these models achieve high levels of prediction accuracy, contrary to what would be expected from the uniform convergence framework of classical statistical inference.
-In other words, these models exhibit a form of "benign overfitting"~\cite{Mei2019} that does not degrade generalization.
-These results open up fundamental perspectives for learning theory that go beyond the architectural and computational schemes used today.
+We are thus facing of two conceptually stimulating facts: (i) highly expressive neural network models can fit the training data via simple variants of algorithms originally designed for convex optimization; (ii) even if trained with little control over their statistical complexity, these models achieve high levels of prediction accuracy, contrary to what classical statistical intuitions (such as the bias-variance tradeoff) would suggest.

-In this paper, we focus on the computational fallout of overparameterization in non convex models.
+In this paper, we focus on the computational fallout of overparameterization in non-convex models.
 As the number of parameters increases, we study the changes in the geometric structure of the different minima of the error loss function and we relate this to learning performance.

-Intuitively, one might be tempted to think that non-convex neural network models become effectively convex when the number of weights becomes sufficiently large relative to the number of data to be classified.
-We will see that this is not the case already in simple models.